 Taking into account that the ITC needs to meet the needs and requirements of a variety of organizations (their constituents, beneficiaries etc.), it is especially worthwhile to emphasise that these encouraging results were equally based on input from people who work for different types of organizations.
-The survey respondents were grouped according to organization type into: trade union organization, ministry of labour, employer organization, government /public institution, non-governmental / civil society organization, private enterprise, intergovernmental organizational training / academic institution, training / academic institution, International Labour Organization, UN organization type, deviate significantly from the overall average, which points to the ITC training activities being highly relevant for their range of participants.
+The survey respondents were grouped according to organization type into: trade union organization, ministry of labour, employer organization, government /public institution, non-governmental / civil society organization, private enterprise, intergovernmental organizational training / academic institution, training / academic institution, International Labour Organization, UN organization (other than the ILO) and unemployed.
+None of the responses, when categorised according to organization type, deviate significantly from the overall average, which points to the ITC training activities being highly relevant for their range of participants.